norimatsuyama/odin_recipes/README.md

-# This is my first project to make a website containing links on Odin Project.
+This is my first project to make a website containing links on Odin Project.
-# THe project also demonstrates my knowledge for using git and github.
+The project also demonstrates my knowledge for using git and github.
-# The website will include recipes for baked goods.
+The website will include recipes for baked goods.